-If you don’t have enough of one kind of dishes for your Thanksgiving table MIX AND MATCH.
+If you don’t have enough of one kind of dishes for your Thanksgiving table mix and match what you have.
 Setting a table with a few different dish patterns that work well together is always gorgeous!!!!!!
 This is my favorite way to set a table!

 When decorating your Thanksgiving table think “simple”!
 I love to set very elaborate tables, but I think easy is best for Thanksgiving!

-I cut these brilliant golden branches from our ash tree in the front yard.
+I cut these brilliant golden branches from the ash tree in StoneGable’s front yard.
 Only leaves and pumpkins for this table.
 So easy to put together!
 I scattered some leaves on the table and added some to different glass cylinders to make a bountiful centerpiece!

-I collected the white pumpkins I’ve been using this fall from around StoneGable and concentrated them on the table!
+I collected the white pumpkins I’d used for fall decorating from around StoneGable and concentrated them on the table!
 Like I said… EASY!

 Keep a centerpiece low enough so your guests can see over it to talk.
-I do have one tall glass cylinder with a few ash branches on the table, but it is wispy enough to see through it.
+There is one tall glass cylinder with a few ash branches on the table, but it is wispy enough to see through it.

 If you are a guest this year, think about giving your hostess a set of Table Topics.
-See “get the look” below to see more.
 We love to use these fun conversation starters!
 It’s amazing what you will learn.

 There is just something so rewarding about ticking something off my list!

-Because we have out of town family I usually have a house of guest from Wednesday evening before Thanksgiving until the following Sunday or Monday.
-Here are some tips for for hosting overnight guest…
+Because we have out-of-town family I usually have a house of guests from the Wednesday evening before Thanksgiving until the following Sunday or Monday.
+Here are some tips for hosting overnight guests…

 If at all possible have someone come in and clean your home and guest rooms right before Thanksgiving!
 I know it’s an extra expense, but with all a hostess has to do it’s worth it!
 This keeps me sane!
 I have a friend who knows my home inside and out and she helps me!

-Set up a self-serve continental breakfast on Thanksgiving morning.
+Set up a self-serve continental breakfast and or coffee on Thanksgiving morning.
 Or better yet ask a family member or guest to do it for you!
-You can see an easy no cook-no fuss Thanksgiving continental breakfast HERE.

-If you are an overnight guest during Thanksgiving volunteering to bring in and set up a breakfast.
+If you are an overnight guest during Thanksgiving volunteer to bring in and set up breakfast.
 It would be such a help to your hostess.
 Just discuss this in advance!
 No surprises!

 Thanksgiving means leftovers!
 If you are having overnight or weekend guests make sure to make extra for leftovers!
 Everyone loves them!
 I usually make an additional small turkey a couple days before Thanksgiving to make sure I have enough turkey and stuffing for leftovers!
 I also like to send my guest home with a small bag of Thanksgiving leftovers!
 Chinese food containers work brilliantly for leftovers!